boriswart/student-workbook/src/reflections/wk5/day4.md

 Long discussions with TAs....

-<em>Afer long discussions I ask another follower of leader self appointed teaam leader/dictator:  How is it that proxyState has only the comments from Post when I have communicated nothing to the back-end to load up ProxyState with that datafIter from mongoose?</em>
+<em>Afer long discussions I ask another follower of leader self appointed teaam leader/dictator:  How is it that proxyState has only the comments from Post when I have communicated nothing to the back-end to load up ProxyState with that data-fiter from mongoose?</em>

 <b>Other team member leader follower:</b> Ohh it just gets put there when you add a comment from the comment service......

-After many tense conversations I realize they never agreed to keep things seperate they are just throwing them toggether in proxyState because in this hack-a-thon they know that they only have one user and one post and one set of data duplicated across two models.
+After many tense conversations I realize they never agreed to keep things seperate they are just throwing them toggether in proxyState because in this hack-a-thon they know that they only have one user and one post with many fake unimportant posts and one set of data duplicated across two models.
+A Post model and a PostComments model.
+All other orphaned dissenfranchised posts have no comments!

 <H4>Conclusion: If you can not trust team members to do what they say and they are keeping secrets from you in an authoritative manor..
 DO NOT WORK WITH THEM!
 Lesson learned. </h4>